-Purpose : • the reliability and comfort Fleet Maintenance. of the vehicles you operate every day through improved
+Purpose: To improve the reliability and comfort of the vehicles you operate every day through improved reporting to Fleet Maintenance.

-Directions =" plete this form at the end c ce is notified. of your shift and deliver to the OA who w ill assure that Flee
+Directions: Please complete this form at the end of your shift and deliver to the OA who will assure that Fleet Maintenance is notified.

-No orm today?
-Sany noted rhechanical pro

-• •

-Unit # CC: / NCC Date/Time

-List a phone number and best time to call you if fleet has questions:

-Category Good Problem Define Problem or Symptoms
+How did your vehicle perform today?
+Normal and without any noted mechanical problems or issues Unit has mechanical issues or needs as identified below (Describe) Unit # CC: / NCC Date/Time List a phone number and best time to call you if fleet has questions: Define Problem or Symptoms Good Problem Category Engine Transmission Suspension (ride) (Circle One) Front or Rear iteering Brakes Tires Electrical A/C or Heaters (Circle One) Front or Rear?
+Lights Equipment

-Engine

-Transmission

-Suspension (ride)

-(Circle One)

-Front or Rear?

-Steering

-Brakes

-DIGROS

-Tires

-Electrical

-A/C or Heaters

-(Circle One)

-Front or Rear?

-Lights

-Equipment

-LYUIPITIGITI